-Our experienced opticians have a passion for helping patients find the eye wear that is meant for you.
-They will assist you in choosing the correct lens design, materials, and options that are right for lifestyle and visual needs.
+Our experienced opticians are dedicated to helping our patients find the optimal eyewear that is meant for them.
+They help you choose the correct lens design, materials, and features that best suit your lifestyle and visual needs.
 They take very precise measurements to ensure prescription accuracy and the best vision possible with your new eyewear.
-Their expertise is valuable in helping you select a frame that accentuates your facial features, fits your style, and meets your visual needs.
+Their expertise is valuable in helping you select a frame that accentuates your features, fits your style, and meets your visual needs.
 All of our opticians are licensed through the Ohio Vision Professionals board and maintain certification through annual training and education.
-We are the only optical dispensary in the area to offer this level of expertise.

-Our lenses go through extensive testing to ensure they are meet the appropriate standards for safety.
-Once they arrive at our office our opticians carefully measure the glasses to ensure you are getting the quality product that you deserve.
+Our lenses go through an extensive testing process to ensure they meet the appropriate standards for safety.
+Once they arrive at our office, our opticians complete the final inspecting of the glasses to ensure you are getting the quality product that you deserve.

-Each frame and lens purchase comes with a warranty to protect against scratches or broken frames in the first year of purchasing the new glasses.
-If you are unhappy with the vision or design of the your new spectacles talk with our opticians and they would be happy to help you.
+Each eyeglasses purchase comes with a warranty to protect against scratches or breakage in the first year of purchasing the new glasses.
+If you are dissatisfied with your vision or design of your new glasses, talk with our opticians and they can assist you.
 Some restrictions may apply.

-We offer a wide range of frames, from designer brands to our value lines, and a selection for youth.
-We have prices to fit everyone's budget.
-We will also work with you to maximize the use of your insurance benefits when possible.
+We offer a wide variety of frames, from designer brands to our value lines, and a selection for youth.
+We have prices to fit everyone's budget, and also work with you to maximize the use of your insurance benefits when available.

 Some of the brands we currently carry include:

-Single Vision lenses as designed to optimize vision for one distance, which is typically to see things far away but can also be designed for near vision only.
+Single vision lenses are designed to optimize vision for one distance, which is typically to view everything farther away, but can also be designed for near/reading vision only.

-Bifocal lenses have two different powers in the lens, typically one power is in the top of the glasses and is used to see distance and the second power is at the bottom of the lens and is used to see things up close.
-The two powers are separated by a line.
+Bifocal lenses have two different powers in the lens.
+One power is at the top, and is used to see distance.
+The second power is at the bottom of the lens and is used to see close objects or fine print.
+These two powers are separated by a line.

-Progressive Lenses are also known as “no-line bifocals.“ These lens typically have a patients distance prescription at the top and the further down the lens you look the more power there is and can be used to see up close.
-The lenses do not have lines separating the distances which allows for a smooth transition from distance to near and everything in between.
-A lot of research and technology has gone into optimizing lens designs to enhance vision and clarity in progressive lenses.
-There are many different progressive lens designs available that are tailored to various hobbies or occupations based on visual demands.
-Talk to an optician today about which progressive lens design is right for you and your visual needs.
+Progressive lenses are also known as “no line bifocals” contain all three sections much like the trifocal, but without visible lines.
+These lenses allow for a smooth progression from distance to near and everything in between.
+A lot of research and technology has gone into optimizing this lens design to enhance vision and clarity for its wearers.
+There are many different progressive lens styles available that can be tailored to various hobbies or occupations.
+Our opticians’ expertise can greatly help you select the lens design that is right for you and your visual needs.

-Computer Lenses are a specialized type of progressive lens and are designed specifically for those individuals that spend a significant amount of time in an office or working on a computer.
-They are designed to reduce visual fatigue experienced after hours of computer and office work.
-They can also decrease the amount of head and neck movements in traditional progressive lenses trying to find the right spot in the lens to see the computer and minimize glare.
+Computer lenses are a specialized type of progressive lens and are designed for individuals that spend a significant amount of time in an office or working on computers.
+They are manufactured to reduce visual fatigue experienced after hours of computer and office work.
+They can also decrease the amount of head and neck movement you may experience with progressive lenses.

-Occupational and Hobby Lenses include specific glasses that can be designed for certain occupations or hobbies such as reading sheet music, sewing, mechanic work, and even handling firearms.
-Talk with your doctor and optician to find out about the options to improve your vision and keep you enjoying the hobbies that you love.
+Occupational and hobby lenses include specific lenses that can be designed for certain hobbies, such as reading sheet music, sewing, mechanic work, and much more.
+You can discuss these lens types with our doctors or staff to find what will improve your vision while enjoying the activities you love.

-While nearly all lenses are made from plastic, there are different optical properties with each material.
-We offer many lens materials to suit your individual needs including: polycarbonate, trivex, CR-39 and High-index lenses.
-Talk to our opticians today to find out which lens material is best for you.
+Most lenses are made from plastic, but there are different optical properties with each material.
+We offer a range of lens materials that suit your individual needs including polycarbonate, trivex, CR-39, and high index.
+When discussing your lens options, our opticians are happy to recommend the material that best fits your prescription.

-Also known as anti-glare is used to reduce the amount of glare that is reflected off computer and phone screens, windshields, water, headlights when driving, especially at night, and off many more surfaces.
-By reducing this reflected light it can improve visual comfort and increase transparency allowing more light to get to your eyes allowing you to see more clearly.
-If you are experiencing difficulty with glare while driving at night, anti-reflective coating is a must in order to reduce glare as much as possible.
-The anti-reflective treatment will also reduce external reflections off your lenses which allow others to see your eyes instead of glare off your lenses.
-This will also look better for pictures giving an overall improved cosmesis.
-Most current anti-reflective also helps to repel water, oils, fingerprints and smudges making your lenses easier to keep clean.
+Also known as anti-glare, is used to reduce the amount of glare that is reflected off computers, phone screens, windshields, water, and headlights when driving, especially at night, and on many more surfaces.
+Reducing reflected light can improve visual comfort and increase transparency, allowing you to see more clearly.
+If you are experiencing difficulty with glare while driving, an anti-reflective coating is highly suggested.
+The anti-reflective treatment will also eliminate external reflection off your lenses which allows others to see your eyes more clearly, instead of the glare off of your lenses.
+Cosmetically, this is more pleasing for pictures.
+Current anti-reflective coatings help repel water, oils, fingerprints, and smudges, making your lenses easier to keep clean.

-Also known as photochromatic lenses are lenses that change their tint in response to UV light.
-This allows patients to “transition” from indoor to outdoor environments without having to switch their glasses.
+Also known as photochromatic lenses, are lenses that change their tint in response to UV light.
+This allows patients to "transition" from indoor to outdoor environments without having to switch to sunglasses.

 People of all ages are spending more time on digital devices than ever before.
-It is important to protect your eyes from the harmful blue light emitted from digital devices.
-Many people experience less eye strain and fatigue with blue filtering lenses.
-While research on the effects of blue light is on-going, increased blue light exposure has linked with a slight increased risk for age-related macular degeneration and to increased difficulty sleeping as it can affect the circadian rhythm or sleep-wake cycle.
+It is important to protect your eyes from the harmful blue light emitted from those devices.
+Wearers experience less eye strain and fatigue with blue filtering lenses.
+Increased blue light exposure has been linked to a slightly increased risk for age-related macular degeneration and increased difficulty sleeping as it can affect the circadian rhythm or sleep-wake cycle.

-It is important for your eyes to have the proper safety protection whether it is at work or for play.
-Many common activities can result in eye injuries without the use of proper eye protection such as construction projects around the house, yardwork, racquetball, paintball etc. It is estimated that 90% of sports-related eye injuries are preventable with proper eye protection.
+Many common activities can result in eye injuries without the use of proper eye protection.
+It's estimated that 90% of sports-related eye injuries are preventable with proper eye protection.
 We carry a variety of safety glasses and goggles in our eyewear department.

-Polarized Lenses reduce glare and protect eyes from harmful UV rays.
-According to The Vision Council 75% of Americans are concerned about UV eye exposure yet only 31% wear sunglasses every time they go outside.
-The sun is reflected off of many common surfaces that we encounter daily including water, asphalt, concrete, snow, and even grass reflects some UV light.
-Help protect your eyes.
+Polarized lenses reduce glare and protect eyes from harmful UV rays.
+According to The Vision Council, 75% of Americans are concerned about UV eye exposure, yet only 31% wear sunglasses when they go outside.
+The sun is reflected off of many surfaces that we encounter daily such as water, asphalt, concrete, snow, and even grass.
+We house a beautiful selection of sunglasses to choose from.